Wednesday 6th January 2021

 We know how difficult a time this has been for you and we are very sorry that students taking vocational exams have been hit hardest by the uncertainty that has surrounded exams because of the timing of Government decisions.
 We want you to be completely assured that the safety, well-being, continuity of learning and successful outcomes and progression for all of our students is our highest priority and we will continue to support you completely in the coming weeks and months to achieve your full potential.

-If you need further support and guidance please do not hesitate to contact your tutor, a member of our Helpzone Team or a member of our Positive Intervention team.
+If you need further support and guidance please do not hesitate to contact your tutor, a member of our Helpzone Team or a member of our Safeguarding & Wellbeing Team.

 Finally, please remember that we expect you to fully engage in your scheduled teaching, learning and assessment activities to ensure you develop the skills, knowledge and behaviours required to achieve and progress.
 We expect that College information relating to individual student progress and attainment will be used to inform final grades for all student outcomes in some way, and so we are stressing the importance of focusing on learning and the completion of related work and assignments.